Rel-incode/CristianaSantos/index.md

 ### Academic Service
 **Co-organizer:**

-Workshop on Cryptography, Robustness, and Provably Secure Schemes for Female Young Researchers [(CrossFyre)](http://crossfyre17.gforge.inria.fr/index.html): 2017.
+Workshop on Cryptography, Robustness, and Provably Secure Schemes for Female Young Researchers (CrossFyre): 2017.

+UCL Computer Science Mini Conference: 2016.

 **Publicity Chair:**

 IEEE European Symposium on Security and Privacy (Euro S&P): 2018.

-**Reviewer:**
+**Posters Jury Member:**

+Symposium on Usable Privacy and Security (SOUPS): 2018.

+**External Reviewer:**

+ACM Symposium on Virtual Reality Software and Technology (VRST): 2018.

+Privacy-Enhancing Technologies Symposium (PETs): 2018.

 ACM Conference on Human Factors in Computing (CHI): 2016.

-ACM Symposium on Virtual Reality Software and Technology (VRST): 2018.

 European Workshop on Usable Security (EuroUSEC): 2016.

 IEEE Security and Privacy Magazine: 2016.

+Workshop on Privacy in the Electronic Society (WPES): 2016.

+Workshop on Socio-Technical Aspects in Security and Trust (STAST): 2016.

 International Conference on Financial Cryptography and Data Security: 2015.

-Privacy-Enhancing Technologies Symposium (PETs): 2018.

 USENIX Security Symposium: 2015.

-Workshop on Privacy in the Electronic Society (WPES): 2016.

-Workshop on Socio-Technical Aspects in Security and Trust (STAST): 2016.